 Note: Some of the links in this article are affiliate links, which means that at no extra cost to you, I may be compensated if you choose to use one of the services listed.

-Let’s get one thing straight: Lightway and Wireguard have more in common than they do differences.
+Let’s get one thing straight: Lightway/NordLynx and Wireguard have more in common than they do differences.

-This is one reason why ExpressVPN has had to work hard to market Lightway as a completely separate (and, in their opinion, better) protocol.
+This is one reason why ExpressVPN and NordVPN have had to work hard to market their custom protocols as a completely separate (and, in their opinion, better) protocol.

 Most people, including me, are getting confused by the two.